grecodavide/IS24-AM08/deliveries/Protocol/TCPDocumentation.md

 | :--------- | :----: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `drawSource` | String | Source from which drawing the card.
 It can be `FIRST_VISIBLE_CARD`, `SECOND_VISIBLE_CARD`, `THIRD_VISIBLE_CARD`, `FOURTH_VISIBLE_CARD`, `GOLDS_DECK`, `RESOURCES_DECK` |

-If the action is successful, a [SomeonePlayedCard](#SomeonePlayedCard) response is sent to every client.
+If the action is successful, a [SomeoneDrewInitialCard](#SomeoneDrewInitialCard) response is sent to every client.

 ## Responses
 Responses always have the following parameter: